lucafanselau/jongleur/README.md

 - Arbitrary timeline for animation of three.js objects
 - Link timelines to scroll

-⚠ ️This README will cover the basic usage of the library and how to get started quickly.
-If you want in depth explanations check out the [documentation site](https://jongleur.guythat.codes)

 Using Jongleur, you can easily write engaging and interesting landingpages, that stand out, while also supporting a wide variety of devices and browsers as it is based on the fantastic [three.js](https://threejs.org/) and [react-three-fiber](https://github.com/pmndrs/react-three-fiber).

 ## Getting Started